Media and teen relationships: Sexual double standard

 A double standard is where a different set of codes exists for the same issue between two groups of people.
 In sexual terms, the double standard is that men have more sexual freedom than women.

 Double standards are increasingly being presented in today's media.
 Much so, that it poses threat to adolescent relationships and sexual experiences.
 Media has been shown to directly target teen adolescents and has allowed for social stigmas to be developed.
 That in turn have generated double standards towards sexuality amid teen adolescent relationships.
 Sexuality has been presented in the media following gender stereotypes, where men are shown to have gained power as a result of their sexuality.
 Whereas woman are subject to being forced into this category of promiscuity.
-If such stereotypes are being presented in the media, young adolescent will interpret men's sexuality as being rewarded, while women's sexuality will have punishable consequences.
+If such stereotypes are being presented in the media, young adolescents will interpret men's sexuality as being rewarded, while women's sexuality will have punishable consequences.
 Double standard messages presented in the media, influence adolescents attitudes towards sexuality.
 Gendered stereotypes are the basis for teens obtaining a reputation amongst their peers.
 Influences of stereotypes and double standards has promoted adolescents to care less about the physical consequences of sexual experiences and focused more on how their reputation is affected.
 Messages gathered from media are deciphered differently by young men and women, resulting in differences in interpretations of sexual scripts.
 Young women are more aware of the social stigmas that come as consequence of sexual experiences, in contrast to young men.
 Ultimately coming down to young adolescents becoming dominated by double standards presented in the media and society.
 Taking into account the various messages being broadcast in the media, it is to be understood that the messages interpreted in the media will have a direct impact on the attitudes towards double standards amongst teen relationships.